csalmeida/ruby-fundamentals/README.md

 ri String#uppercase
 ```
 Using `ri` allows documentation to be accessed offline if needed.

+## Challenges
+There are a few challenges that were completed to solidify knowledge for each chapter.
+Consult [`/challenges`](challenges/) to access them, both include a file with the challenge and another with a `solution.rb`.

+> Challenges were designed by [Kevin Skoglund](https://twitter.com/kskoglund) for the [Ruby Essential Training course](https://www.lynda.com/Ruby-tutorials/Challenge-Roman-numerals/769286/807388-4.html) (linda.com)

 # Object Types
 An introduction to the various object types (also referred as data types) available in Ruby and how they work.